Abandooon/AI_XmlGenerator/src/kg_builder/doc_constr_parser/output/test_llm_preprocessor_2.5-3_preprocessed_by_llm.md

 Please note that the ability to define a ComSpec in the context of a CompositionSwComponentType implies that it shall be possible to define mappings of ApplicationDataTypes used in a PortInterface to their corresponding ImplementationDataTypes.
 For this purpose the CompositionSwComponentType owns a DataTypeMappingSet in the role dataTypeMapping and a ConstantSpecificationMappingSet in the role constantValueMapping.

 Figure 2.6: Specification of data type mapping for CompositionSwComponentType

 #@SECTION: 2.6 PRPortPrototype
 #@CLASS: NvBlockSwComponentType
 #@CLASS: PortPrototype
 #@CLASS: SwComponentType
+#@CLASS: ApplicationSwComponentType
+#@CLASS: PPortPrototype
+#@CLASS: PRPortPrototype
+#@CLASS: RPortPrototype
+#@CLASS: ApplicationSwComponentType
+#@CLASS: CompositionSwComponentType
+#@CLASS: RunnableEntity

 In some cases SwComponentTypes need to read and write the same piece of data.
 One of the most prominent examples for this use case is the NvBlockSwComponentType that factually ready and writes blocks of NvRAM.
 Without the ability to combine read and write semantics in a kind of PortPrototype that supports both read and write semantics work-arounds have to be implemented that come with a certain footprint on memory and processing time.

 #@SECTION: 2.6.1 Use Case 1
-#@CLASS: ApplicationSwComponentType
-#@CLASS: NvBlockSwComponentType
-#@CLASS: PPortPrototype
-#@CLASS: PRPortPrototype
-#@CLASS: PortPrototype
-#@CLASS: RPortPrototype

 Without the ability to define a combined read and write semantics the definition of an RPortPrototype and a PPortPrototype is required for reading and writing the applicable data.

 Figure 2.7: Use Case 1 for the existence of PRPortPrototype

 Technically, this read and write access is related to the same data item in an NVRAM Block.
 This requires a consistent connection of the PortPrototypes between an NvBlockSwComponentType and ApplicationSwComponentType as well as a consistent mapping of the corresponding RPortPrototype and a PPortPrototype of the NvBlockSwComponentType and the related element of the ramBlock.

 #@SECTION: 2.6.2 Use Case 2
-#@CLASS: ApplicationSwComponentType
-#@CLASS: CompositionSwComponentType
-#@CLASS: PPortPrototype
-#@CLASS: PRPortPrototype
-#@CLASS: RPortPrototype
-#@CLASS: RunnableEntity
-#@CLASS: SwComponentType

 It may happen that a SwComponentType need to consume the same data that it produces.
 If the only way to achieve this was the connection of a PPortPrototype to an RPortPrototype of the same SwComponentType then the creator of the SwComponentType cannot enforce this connection as it is created on a higher level of abstraction in the context of a CompositionSwComponentType.